YunaoLi/proball-app/backend/docs/api_flow.md

 ---

-## Step 2: Obtain a JWT access token
+## Step 2: Obtain access + refresh tokens (login)

 **POST** `/api/auth/token`

-Exchanges email + password for a JWT.
-Call this **after sign-up** (or when the token expires).
+Exchanges email + password for an access token (JWT) and a refresh token.
+Call this **after sign-up** (or when the refresh token is invalid).
 This is the "activation" step for all protected APIs.

 ```bash
 curl -s -X POST "$BASE/api/auth/token" \